-In recovery an addict must learn to let go of their selfishness by taking steps toward being more selfless.
+In recovery, an addict must learn to let go of their selfishness by taking steps toward being more selfless.
 One of the most important ways that this can happen is by taking action and helping other people.
-Recovery takes place in a community and helping others who are suffering with the same disease of addiction can benefit everyone in the group.
+Recovery takes place in a community and helping others who are suffering from the same disease of addiction can benefit everyone in the group.

 Considering How Actions Affect Others